Funding Documentation and Data Room Investor Readiness Guide

 Start with the funding route

-Do not build a generic folder dump.
-First identify the route: equity funding, debt, incubator support, Startup India Seed Fund, grant-style assistance, customer financing, or internal board review.
-The route changes which documents matter most.
+Do not build a generic folder dump first.
+Identify the route: equity funding, debt, incubator support, Startup India Seed Fund, grant-style assistance, customer financing, or internal board review.
+The route determines which documents matter most and in what order.

 Core data room folders

-Each file should have a clear name, date, version, and owner.
-Store signed versions separately from drafts.
+Each file should carry a clear name, date, version number, and owner.
+Store signed versions separately from working drafts.
+Mixing executed and draft documents is one of the quickest ways to lose credibility during a due diligence conversation.

 Financial and compliance pack

-Prepare management accounts, bank reconciliation, cash flow, receivables, payables, statutory dues, GST returns, TDS challans, payroll records, audit notes, and any pending compliance explanation.
-A short exception sheet is often better than hiding gaps.
+Prepare management accounts, bank reconciliation, cash flow statement, receivables and payables schedules, statutory dues position, GST returns, TDS challans, payroll records, audit notes, and explanations for any pending compliance item.
+A short exception sheet — one that names each gap and the plan to close it — is more credible than a data room that simply leaves items out.

 Scheme and startup documents

-For Startup India or similar readiness work, keep DPIIT recognition records, pitch deck, innovation summary, use-of-funds note, incubator communication, founder declarations, financial assumptions, and milestone plan together.
+For Startup India or similar scheme readiness, keep DPIIT recognition evidence, pitch deck, innovation summary, use-of-funds note, incubator communication history, founder declarations, financial assumptions, and milestone plan in one place.
+Scheme reviewers typically look for a coherent story connecting the business activity to the stated funding need, so the documents should reinforce one another.

 How MyeCA helps

-MyeCA helps founders organize funding documentation, identify readiness gaps, prepare service notes, and maintain a data room that connects finance, legal, compliance, and startup records.
+MyeCA helps founders organise funding documentation, identify readiness gaps, prepare supporting notes, and maintain a data room that connects finance, legal, compliance, and startup records in one place.

 Final checklist